How Much Grass Seed Do I Need Per Square Foot?

 2. Locate the Seeding Rate: Find the recommended seeding rate for your chosen grass type on the seed rate chart.
 This rate is usually expressed in pounds per 1,000 square feet.

-• For example, Kentucky bluegrass may have a recommended seeding rate of 2 pounds per 1,000 square feet.
+• For instance, Kentucky bluegrass may have a recommended seeding rate of 2 pounds per 1,000 square feet.

-3. Measure Your Lawn: Accurately measure the total square footage of the area you plan to seed.
+3. Measure Your Lawn: Accurately measure the total square footage of the area you intend to seed.
 This step is crucial for calculating the correct amount of seed.

 • Divide your lawn into manageable sections if it has an irregular shape, and measure each section individually.